13 Basic concepts of probability

 For each experiment, two events always exist:

-1. the sample space, Ω, which comprises all possible outcomes.
+the ample space, Ω, which comprises all possible outcomes.

 Example